swyddfa/arlunio/README.md

 ## Contributing

 Contributions are welcome!
-Just bear with us while contribution guidelines are written up
+Check out the [contributing](https://www.arlun.io/docs/contributing/) section of the documentation for more information